 - Remove syrup from the heat and cover the saucepan with it's lid.
 Allow it to come to room temperature and steep.

-- Store in an airtight bottle, jar, or container.
-Refrigerate.
+- Pour into an airtight bottle, jar, or container and refrigerate.

-- To a small saucepan add sugar or sugar free allulose sweetener and water.
+- To a small saucepan add sugar or allulose and water.

 - Over medium heat allow the sugar to dissolve while bringing the mixture to a boil.

-- Remove syrup from the heat and stir in the pure or imitation vanilla extract.
+- Once boiling, immediately remove syrup from the heat and stir in the vanilla bean paste, pure vanilla extract or imitation vanilla extract.

-- Store in an airtight bottle, jar, or container.
-Refrigerate.
+- Pour into an airtight bottle, jar, or container and refrigerate.

 - In the refrigerator, in an airtight container, for up to one month.